xuanxuanzzzii/cordvip/README.md

 ## 📢 Repository Contents

 - **Code For CordViP 📈**: Code for data collection, training, and evaluation **in Real-World**.
-- **CordViP Model** 🎯:  We provide a [pretrained checkpoint](https://huggingface.co/FengQiuxuan/CordViP) that is trained on data from four tasks: pickplace, flipcup, assembly, and artimanip.
+- **CordViP Model** 🎯:  We provide a [pretrained checkpoint](https://huggingface.co/FengQiuxuan/CordViP) that is trained on our self-collected data.
 - **Real-World Dataset** 🎯:  We provide real-world data for the task of  [flipcap](https://huggingface.co/datasets/FengQiuxuan/CordViP) , which can be used as a reference for the data format.
 - **2D and 3D Baseline Methods 🛠️**: Provides standard 2D and 3D baseline methods for comparison:
   - **2D Baseline**: [Diffusion Policy](https://diffusion-policy.cs.columbia.edu/), [act](https://github.com/tonyzhaozh/act/tree/main), [BCRNN](https://robomimic.github.io/)